 Corporations and other businesses can give back, increase their visibility, and meet their corporate social responsibility goals by getting involved with Easterseals DC MD VA.
 Clients are more likely to support businesses that support charitable causes.
 Corporate involvement enables Easterseals to maintain high-quality programming for people of all abilities and from military backgrounds.
 Explore how to get involved through Volunteer Opportunities, Events, Webinars, and Government Affairs.

 Our Development team can help you get involved today.
-Contact Mikaela Ober Schuster, Director of Corporate Relations, email@example.com.
+Contact Mikaela Ober Schuster, Senior Director of Donor Relations, email@example.com.

 Engage your employees in volunteer activities and allow them to give the gift of time and expertise.
 Volunteer opportunities include program-specific needs, event participation, fundraising, ad hoc projects, and virtual engagements.
 Inquire today about corporate group volunteer activities.

 Receive VIP access and public recognition as a corporate sponsor at our annual gala in front of leaders in business, government relations, and professional services, along with military and government dignitaries.
 Select from a range of benefits packages, purchase a table for your top clients, and partake in an exquisite dining experience.
 This premier networking event honors advocates who have demonstrated an exemplary commitment to advancing opportunities for children and adults with disabilities, including military families.
 Get event details.
 Sponsorships start at $5,000.